 Australian Service Excellence Standards accreditation for homelessness providers

-From 30 June 2023, all FACS-funded homelessness providers will be accredited against the Australian Service Excellence Standards (ASES) at least to the Certificate level.
+From 30 June 2024, all DCJ-funded homelessness providers will be accredited against the Australian Service Excellence Standards (ASES) at least to the Certificate level.

 This follows the April 2018 decision to adopt the Australian Service Excellence Standards (ASES) accreditation for specialist homelessness service providers in NSW.

 Read more information about the Australian Service Excellence Standards (ASES) accreditation for homelessness providers.

 National Housing and Homelessness Agreement

 Updated 24 April 2018